Snub-nosed monkey

 Behavior

 Snub-nosed monkeys spend the majority of their life in the trees.
-They live together in very large groups of up to 600 members, splitting up into smaller groups in times of food-scarcity, such as in the winter.
-Groups consist of many more males than females.
-They have territorial instincts, defending their territory mostly with shouts.
+They live together in very large groups, splitting up into smaller groups in times of food-scarcity, such as in the winter.
+Family units consisting of one male with multiple females, along with all-male bachelor groups, form cohesive larger groups of roughly 76 to 400.[2][3]
+They have territorial instincts, defending their zones mostly with shouts.
 They have a large vocal repertoire, calling sometimes solo while at other times together in choir-like fashion.

 Diet